DaisukeMiyamoto/aws-parallelcluster-relion/README.md

 Relion GUI replace parameters (e.g. `XXXmpinodesXXX` ) with GUI settings.
 ![How relion job works](images/how_relion_job_works.png)

-After job submission, you could find new EC2 instance is launching on EC2 management console.
-You could also find your job status with `squeue` command.
-When the instance launched, you could check the job progress with output box on Relion [image](images/relion_outputs.png).

 ### benchmark Relion with compile optimization